YichengDWu/FlashAttention.jl/README.md

 ```
 ## Profiling

 Please refer to the file `flash_attention.ncu-rep`.
-This is not a fast implementation for
+This is not the fastest implementation for
 1) we do **not** use tensor cores as in the C++ implmentation,
-2) CUDA.jl doese not support asynchronous copy from global memory to shared memory, and
+2) CUDA.jl doese not yet support asynchronous copy from global memory to shared memory, and
 3) this kernel's theoretical occupancy (12.5%) is limited by the required amount of shared memory.
-In the official implementation, the intermediate matrix `S` is instead stored in the registers.

 ## Future work
 I plan to implement it in the future using [MoYe.jl](https://github.com/YichengDWu/MoYe.jl) to achieve competitive performance.